kodecocodes/swift-algorithm-club/Encode and Decode Tree/readme.md

 Here's a high level overview of the above code:

-1. `splitter` is a way to distinguish the nodes in a string.
+1. `separator` is a way to distinguish the nodes in a string.
 To illustrate its importance, consider the following encoded string "banana".
 How did the tree structure look like before encoding?
-Without the `splitter`, you can't tell.
+Without the `separator`, you can't tell.

 2. `encodedString` is the result of the encoding process.
 Returns a string representation of the tree.
 For example: "ba,nana,nil" represents a tree with two nodes - "ba" and "nana" - in pre-order format.